prebid/Prebid.js/dev-docs/modules/digitrust.md

 * you'll need replace the placeholders PUBLISHER_DIGITRUST_MEMBER_ID and PUBLISHER_DIGITRUST_SITE_ID.
 * the 'redirects' option to DigiTrust.initialize() may be set to false in order to disable the link-rewriting behavior to acquire a first party cookie context.

+### Step 4: Combine the DigiTrust code and Prebid

+The DigiTrust code must be loaded first, so prepend the digitrust files to the top of the Prebid build file.

+{% highlight js %}
+cat digitrust.js digitrustInit.js build/dist/prebid.js > build/dist/prebid_digitrust.js
+{% endhighlight %}

 ### Step 5: Publish

 The combined Prebid/DigiTrust file is now ready to follow your normal acceptance process.